0N30M/fluidattacksCTFV2-writeups/the-password-is-a-swordfish.md

-# The Password is Swordfish
+# Challenge - The Password is Swordfish

 > **Category:** Pwn
 > **Difficulty:** Easy